jimmy58663/Posh-Stig/README.md

 }

-The StigID should be in the format of 'V-XXXXXX' and the valid values for Status are: 'Not_Reviewed', 'NotAFinding', 'Open', 'Not_Applicable'.
+The VulnNum should be in the format of 'V-XXXXXX' and the valid values for Status are: 'Not_Reviewed', 'NotAFinding', 'Open', 'Not_Applicable'.

 Long-term goal is to add a GUI to this and make it easy to modify site specific settings for vulnerabilities.
 This includes the Status, Findings, and Comments.